-A Principal at KPMB, Kael brings expertise in advanced building technologies and in-depth experience in the integration of energy efficiency and cutting-edge sustainable strategies into building design.
+A principal at KPMB Architects, Kael brings expertise in advanced building technologies and in-depth experience in the integration of energy efficiency and cutting-edge sustainable strategies into building design.

-Kael was the project architect for the first LEED Platinum-certified commercial project in the Toronto area: the Elementary Teachers’ Federation of Ontario.
-Kael also served as a project architect for Manitoba Hydro Place in Winnipeg, a 695,000-SF office tower that consistently achieves 70%+/- energy reduction, and remains today one of the most energy-efficient towers in the world.
-He was the associate-in-charge of the Destination Project at the University of Lethbridge, a new science and academic building, which is the product of an integrated sustainable design strategy to outperform baseline typologies, including a roughly 40% energy reduction.
+Kael was the project architect for the first LEED Platinum-certified commercial project in the Toronto area — the Elementary Teachers’ Federation of Ontario.
+He also served as a project architect for Manitoba Hydro Place in Winnipeg, one of the most energy-efficient towers in the world, and was the associate-in-charge of Isttaniokaksini / Science Commons at the University of Lethbridge, a purpose-built facility for transdisciplinary science.

 Kael believes that the power of architecture holds both immense promise and responsibility and that we collectively need to shape our buildings to realize the future we see for ourselves.